inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	land of 10,000 Peters.
 Rotten wood cannot be carved.
 		-- Confucius, "Analects", Book 5, Ch.
 9
-	"Evil does seek to maintain power by suppressing e tru."
+	"Evil does seek to tain power by suppressing e tru."
 	"Or by misleading e innocent."
 		-- Spock and McCoy, "And The Children Shall ead", stardate 5029.5.